-- Nonskid closed toe-to-heel slippers, sneakers or walking shoes - A toothbrush, toothpaste, mouthwash or denture supplies - A comb or hairbrush - Shaving supplies and cosmetics - Loose-fitting clothing and a button-down shirt
+- Nonskid closed toe-to-heel slippers, sneakers or walking shoes - A toothbrush, toothpaste, mouthwash or denture supplies - A comb or hairbrush - Shaving supplies and cosmetics - Loose fitting clothing and a button down shirt

 Please leave your jewelry and other valuables at home.
-Bring a credit card or a small amount of cash to pay for your prescriptions before you leave the hospital.
-For more information on this service, turn to page 56.
 After surgery, a hospital gown will be provided, but you may wish to wear shorts and shirts during your recovery.
 This helps you feel like you're returning to your normal life more quickly.

-You'll have access to free wireless Internet (Wi-Fi) in your hospital room.
+You'll have access to free wireless internet in your hospital room.
 You're welcome to bring your electronic devices (for example, tablet or laptop) to the hospital.
 The hospital isn't responsible for any lost or stolen items.